luigifreda/pyslam/README.md

 ---

-### Optimization engines
+### Graph optimization engines

-Currently, pySLAM supports both `g2o` and `gtsam` for optimization, with `g2o` set as the default engine.
+Currently, pySLAM supports both `g2o` and `gtsam` for graph optimization, with `g2o` set as the default engine.
 While `gtsam` is fully supported, it remains experimental and a work in progress.
 You can enable `gtsam` by setting to `True` the following parameters in `config_parameters.py`:
 ```python
   # Optimization engine
   kOptimizationFrontEndUseGtsam = True